Paulkelvin/Ibukun-Adesanya/README.md

 ## Projects 📂

-Here are some projects I've worked on recently using JavaScript:
+Here are some projects I've worked on recently using JavaScript, click links to visit website:

 ### [Geo-Logic](https://github.com/Paulkelvin/Geo-Logic)
 #### Description